b6b follows five design principles:

 b6b implements multi-threading using fibers (or, green threads) while a simple, round-robin scheduler relies on voluntary preemption to prevent starvation.
 All these threads run on a single native thread: the interpreter thread.

 Therefore, b6b's implementation of multi-threading does not benefit from SMP, but it is lock-free, lightweight, safe (for example, safe for embedding in heavily multi-threaded applications) and simple, which are far more important design considerations for the uses cases b6b shines at.

-Since multiple script threads may perform blocking operations at the same time, this offloading mechanism is mostly useful in situations such as an event-based server, where the only blocking operation is waiting for more events, while previous events are dealt with in coroutines.
+Since multiple script threads may perform blocking operations at the same time and the number of offloading threads is smal, this offloading mechanism is mostly useful in situations such as an event-based server, where the only blocking operation is waiting for more events, while previous events are dealt with in coroutines.

 b6b is free and unencumbered software released under the terms of the Apache License Version 2.0; see COPYING for the license text.